 A Message from The Founder

-I grew up in north east Philadelphia and studied classical piano from age five through college.
-I began programming in 1982 in high school on a Commodore Pet using DOS BASIC.
+I began studying classical piano at age five and started programming in high school in 1982 on a Commodore Pet using DOS BASIC.

+I graduated in 1989 from Virginia Tech with a B.S in Electrical Engineering.
 My first job out of college was at Nortel debugging embedded firmware for central office phone switches.
-Over the last 28 years I’ve worked for eight different companies, mostly in telecommunications and medical device software.

 Some of the bands I worked with at the time as a runner included the Rolling Stones, Neil Young, Green Day and the famous producers Jack Joseph Puig and Ry Cooder.

-Between 1998 and 2001 I worked at Ensoniq in Malvern PA, writing embedded firmware for electronic music keyboards.
+Between 1998 and 2001 I wrote embedded firmware for electronic keyboards at Ensoniq.

 Since then I spent most of my time back in Los Angeles working in medical device software, which included mostly C++ and C# development for wireless communication protocols and user interface design for medical programmers.

-In January of 2014 I started Seaweed Audio and began development of the Fathom Synthesizer.
-Fathom took three years to develop prior to its first release in April of 2017.
+In January of 2014 I started designing Fathom which took three years to develop prior to its first release in April of 2017.